Rule 2: The Practice

 2-1.5.
 Minute Entries of Trial Court

-- impaneling of the grand jury by which the indictment was found (if prosecution by
+- the impaneling of the grand jury by which the indictment was found (if prosecution by indictment);

-- time when jury retired to deliberate, and time returned to render verdict;
+- the time when the jury retired to deliberate, and the time returned to render verdict;

 - the names of the defendant(s) and all attorney(s) when present.